varnish/libvmod-softpurge/README.rst

 Make targets:

 * make - builds the vmod
-* make install - installs your vmod
+* make install - installs the vmod
 * make check - runs the unit tests in ``src/tests/*.vtc``

 In your VCL you could then use this vmod along the following lines::